 Travelers who develop symptoms (especially altered mental status) within 15 days of leaving a risk area should seek urgent medical attention.

-An injectable vaccine (Ixiaro) is available in the U.S. and is approved for persons 2 months and older.
-Several vaccines are available outside the U.S.
+An injectable vaccine (Ixiaro) is widely available in many countries and is approved for persons 2 months and older.
+Several single-dose live vaccines are available in endemic areas of Asia as well as in Australia.

 Persons with underlying medical conditions or those who have concerns about the vaccine should speak to their health care provider before vaccine administration.